WELCOME TO OKEMOS PUBLIC MONTESSORI AT CENTRAL

 In the 2001-02 school year, it was determined that there would be available classrooms at Wardcliff in which a pilot Montessori program might be possible.
 Okemos administrators, faculty, School Board members, and parents made numerous visits to other public Montessori schools and thoroughly explored this exciting educational opportunity.
 They were very impressed by the high quality of education that they observed in the public Montessori classrooms, and concluded that Maria Montessori's teaching method would be a wonderful alternative for students at Okemos Public Schools.

 In the spring of 2002, the Okemos Board of Education voted unanimously to implement a Montessori program at Wardcliff Elementary for the 2002-03 school year.
 The program has proven very successful, and there has been great excitement and support from the Okemos community and beyond.

-In the 2004-05 school year, due to the need for several more classrooms, the Okemos Public Montessori found a new home at Edgwood Public Montessori School.
-The program continues to grow under the nurturing leadership of Principal Sue Hallman.
+In the 2004-05 school year, due to the need for several more classrooms, the Okemos Public Montessori found a new home at Edgewood Public Montessori School.
+The program continued to grow under the nurturing leadership of former Principal Sue Hallman.
 Gaining a reputation of excellence the Montessori program within Okemos continues to grow.
 With the closing of two elementary schools the School Board voted to move the Montessori program to Central where the additional physical space would allow for continued growth.
 In the fall of 2010 the Montessori program moved to Central.
 Under the guidance of Principal Hallman, the program was honored with the National Blue Ribbon award in 2016.
 The program is now led by Principal Shannon Nedds who stepped into this position in the fall of 2019, following the retirement of Principal Sue Hallman.